nitin7777/astro/README.md

 - **Numerology**: calculates a simple Life Path number using your birth year, month and day.
 - **Vedic Moon Astrology**: approximates your Vedic (moon) sign by shifting the western zodiac one sign back.
 - **Palmistry**: open your webcam and capture a picture of your palm for a basic reading using simple line detection.
+A green overlay highlights the detected palm region in real time.

 ## Running